glasgowcompbio/vimms-gym/viewer/README.md

 3. Go into viewer folder by typing `$ cd viewer`
 2. Run the app by typing `$ streamlit run myviewer.py`.

+## Files

+1. **myviewer.py**: the main file of the app.
+This file finishes all the functions of app.
+The contents of the documents are all completed by Ziyan.
+2. **viewer_helper.py**: help codes for running simulation.
+Functions such as get_parameters(), load_model_and_params(), scan_id_to_scan() and part of run_simulation() are provided by Joe Wandy.
+Trajectory() object, PriorityQueue() object and HIGHLIGHTS algorithm in run_simulation() are copmleted by Ziyan.
+3. **experiments.py**: parameters of three preset environments for beer samples.
+This file helps to finish the function of extract and store the simulated chemicals.
+The whole file are provided by Joe Wandy.
+4. **.p files**: data of simulated chemicals extracted in 3.